nopara73/BitcoinGenie/README.md

 To run the software:

-1. Open a terminal/console window in BitcoinGenie/src/BitcoinGenie folder.
+1. Open a command line or terminal window in BitcoinGenie/src/BitcoinGenie folder.
 2. Type: `dotnet run`

 ## For developers